Tag Archives: Airlines

 10. Buckle Up

 To avoid being disturbed by the flight attendants during their safety checks make sure your seat belt is secured and visible (over the blanket.)
-That way the cabin attendants will pass you by.
+That way, the cabin attendants will pass you by.

 Try out all or several of these suggestions for sleeping on a plane.
-A little pre-flight preparation can make your next flight pass quickly as you sleep peacefully and arrived refreshed at your destination.
+A little pre-flight preparation can make your next flight pass quickly as you sleep peacefully and arrive refreshed at your destination.

 More Articles You May Like